 The church was erected in romanesque style around 1230.
-It is located in Iława, the oldest district of Szprotawa.
+It is located in Iława, the oldest district of Szprotawa, and originally a separate settlement.
 There was a border hillfort, which already in Mieszko I times, had a very important strategic role.
 Here, in 1000, Bolesław Chrobry welcomed the German emperor Otto III, who went to the tomb of St. Adalbert in Gniezno.

 Website wikipedia.org, Kościół św.
 Andrzeja w Szprotawie.